Learn

 Why personal finance beats performance

-Many of us have been convinced that the way to wealth in the share market is through lottery type returns.
+Many of us have been convinced that the way to wealth in the share market is through lottery-type returns.
 This narrative has taken root for multiple reasons.
 It sounds sexy.
 We hope we’ll be the lucky ones.
-And we also want something that’s zero effort, rather than actually having to do something to build our wealth faster.
+And we also want something that’s zero effort, rather than having to do something to build our wealth faster.
 We’re all wired like this!

 Investor B decides to grow their portfolio faster by looking for better investments.
-They focus on researching different stocks and ETFs, and following their favourite gurus.
-Let’s say they genuinely develop greater skill and are able to achieve better performance.
+They focus on researching what stocks and ETFs to invest in, and following their favourite gurus.
+Let’s say they genuinely develop greater skills and can achieve better performance.

 Boost your savings rate